 Honda’s answer to the NMAX comes in the form of the PCX.
 Similar in execution, but different in terms of feel, we were able to compare the two, and the Honda PCX150 came out on top simply because of its comfort.
-It’s a much comfier ride on the Honda PCX, and its seat is more ergonomically defined with a bolster in the rear for your back, and a very sturdy handlebar.
+It’s a much comfier ride on the Honda PCX160, and its seat is more ergonomically defined with a bolster in the rear for your back, and a very sturdy handlebar.
 We think that the front headlight assembly is also larger and more substantial than Yamaha’s tiny set.
-However, it does make less power compared to the NMAX, and when it comes to scooters, every bit helps, but this model proves that Honda has a very viable alternative to the ever-popular NMAX.
+Now the Honda comes equipped with a

 Honda ADV150 (P149,000)

 Now, if the PCX wasn’t enough, how about its more athletic brother the ADV150?
 Based on the PCX, and styled after the X-ADV745, the baby X-ADV just looks ready for the road and light trails.
 The dual-sport tires are just the tip of the iceberg in terms of performance enhancements.
 Buyers will be happy to note that the price increase over the PCX gets then Showa suspension, an adjustable windscreen, and extra ground clearance among other things.
 That being said, it is the most expensive alternative on this list, but it’s not without good reason.